Linux Kernel

 The Linux kernel is at the heart of today's Internet.
 Unfortunately, because it's written in C, it has a long history of memory safety vulnerabilities.

 Then we learned that about the Rust for Linux project.
-Miguel Ojeda and Alex Gaynor have done incredible work, both technically and in terms of making the case for Rust in the Linux kernel.
+Miguel Ojeda and Alex Gaynor did incredible work, both technically and in terms of making the case for Rust in the Linux kernel.

 What We've Done